 This course of study includes topics in number systems, expressions & equations, ratios & proportions, percent, geometry, probability, and statistics.
-Students successfully completing this course will take Math 8 or Math 8 with a Lab component the next following year.
+Students successfully completing this course will take Math 8 with or without a Lab Component the next year.

 7403 Mathematics 7 with a Lab Component